Neil Lomax: Professional career

 Lomax was selected by the St. Louis Cardinals in the second round of the 1981 NFL draft, the 33rd overall pick.
-Despite his college heroics, he had an up-and-down nine-year career for some very mediocre Cardinals teams, displaying brilliance in his two Pro Bowl years (1984 and 1987), but also occasionally playing poorly enough to be benched.

-In Lomax' first season in 1981, he played in 14 games while starting seven of them (with 15-year veteran Jim Hart starting the other nine), going 4–3 while throwing four touchdowns and ten interceptions while passing for 1,575 yards on a 50.4 completion percentage.
+He played nine seasons with the Cardinals and was elected to the Pro Bowl following the 1984 and 1987 campaigns.

+1981 season

+Lomax entered his rookie season as backup to the 15-year veteran Jim Hart.
+A knee injury to Hart in Week 1 led to immediate playing time for Lomax.
+He started Week 2, going 14-for-41 for 295 yards, with one touchdown and two interceptions in a 30–17 loss to the Dallas Cowboys.
+After the Cardinals struggled to a 3–7 record, Lomax was installed as the starter for the last six games of the season.
+Lomax led the Cardinals to four straight victories, bringing the Cardinals back to 7–7, before two losses to end the season.
+For the year, Lomax was 119-of-236 (50.4%) for 1,575 yards while throwing four touchdowns against ten interceptions.

+1982 season

 In the strike-shortened nine-game season of 1982, Lomax started every game, passing for 1,367 yards for five touchdowns and six interceptions while having a 53.2 completion percentage.
 Lomax started the playoff game that the Cardinals had against the Green Bay Packers, throwing 32-of-51 for 385 yards, two touchdowns and two interceptions, but the Cardinals lost 41–16.
 It was his only playoff appearance.

-Lomax started 13 games the following year while Hart started the other three.
+1983 season

+Lomax suffered a shoulder injury in the season opener and did not play in the next three games.
 He went 7–5–1 while throwing for 2,636 yards with 24 touchdowns and 11 interceptions for a 59.0% completion percentage, but the team failed to return to the postseason, finishing 8–7–1 after starting the season 1–5.